matrix-org/matrix-spec-proposals/proposals/2134-identity-hash-lookup.md

 Clients SHOULD request this endpoint each time before performing a lookup, to handle identity servers which may rotate their pepper values frequently.
-Clients MUST choose one of the given hash algorithms to encrypt the 3PID during lookup.
+Clients MUST choose one of the given `algorithms` values to encrypt the 3PID during lookup.

 Clients and identity servers MUST support SHA-256 as defined by [RFC 4634](https://tools.ietf.org/html/rfc4634), identified by the value